dwolfson7789/wdi-al-khwarizmi-2/W01/D05/Assignments/Homework/W01D05_homework.md

 41 ~~42~~ 43 ~~44~~ 45 ~~46~~ 47 ~~48~~ 49 ~~50~~

 The next non-eliminated number is 3.
 Again, all multiples of 3 can't be prime.
-Let's strike all the ones that haven't already been eliminated (e.g., 6 is a multiple of 3 but was eliminated in the prior step).
+Let's strike all the multiples that haven't already been eliminated (e.g., 6 is a multiple of 3 but was eliminated in the prior step).

 ~~1~~  2  3  ~~4~~  5  ~~6~~  7  ~~8~~  ~~9~~  ~~10~~